 Fortunately, following some simple guidelines can allow children to reap the benefits of computer use without suffering from lifelong vision and other problems.

 - Make sure children receive yearly eye examinations.
-Some schools still provide a basic eye examination, but children really need a comprehensive check by an ophthalmologist who can not only check for refractive correction but also for vision-related learning problems.
+Some schools still provide a basic eye exam, but children need a comprehensive check by an ophthalmologist who can not only check for refractive correction but also for vision-related learning problems.

 - Monitor and limit computer use.
 Taking a 10-minute break for every hour of screen time is the minimum along with standing & stretching periodically as well.
 The Mayo Clinic provides a variety of helpful tips for monitoring and limiting children’s screen time, which is most likely more than you realize.

 - Find ways to reduce glare on the computer screen.
 In addition to changing screen angle, glare on a computer screen can be minimized by adjusting room lighting.
-In addition, avoid having windows directly visible when sitting in front of a monitor and reduce the amount of overall lighting in the room if possible.
+Also, avoid having windows directly visible when sitting in front of a monitor and reduce the amount of overall light in the room if possible.

 - Know the signs of vision problems.
-Frequent squinting, eye rubbing and red eyes are common indications of vision problems in children.
-In addition, complaints of blurred vision, headaches and eye fatigue as well as avoidance of reading and computer work can indicate problems as well.
+Frequent squinting, eye rubbing, and red eyes are common indications of vision problems in children.
+Also, complaints of blurred vision, headaches, and eye fatigue, as well as avoidance of reading and computer work, can indicate problems as well.

 Computer use by children is here to stay with the potential problems of this usage further enhanced by video games and television.
 Fortunately, clear steps such as those above exist to mitigate and even eliminate in some cases, the negative impact on children’s vision and overall health.
 Also, further research is encouraged that will hopefully increase the potential positives and decrease the potential negatives even more significantly.